praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 1. Click the **[!UICONTROL Events Add]** icon.

-1. Choose your extension and one of the event types available for that extension, then configure the settings for the event.
-For example, select **[UICONTROL Core - Window Loaded]**.
+1. Add an event by choosing an extension and one of the event types available for that extension, then configure the settings for the event.

-1. In the action configuration on the right side of the screen, populate the **[UICONTROL XDM Data]** field using the XDM data element created in an earlier step.
+    For example, select **[!UICONTROL Core - Window Loaded]**.

+1. Add an action using the Platform Web SDK extension.
+Select **[!UICONTROL Send Event]** from the **[!UICONTROL Action Type]** list, select the desired Instance (Alloy instance configured earlier), and then select a data element to add to the XDM Data block within the Alloy hit.

 1. The rest of the settings can be left as default for this example, so click **[UICONTROL Save]**.